rozek/blockly-ai-playground/README.md

 ![appendCheckbox](./Screenshots/appendCheckbox.png)

 > appends a checkbox element (based on an [HTML input element of type "checkbox"](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/checkbox)) with the given name and label to the UI.
 If an element with the same name already exists, it is removed before the new one is appended.
-This element only supports the option `Enabling`
+This element only supports the option `Enabling` (see [related example](#checkbox))

 ![appendRadiobuttonGroup](./Screenshots/appendRadiobuttonGroup.png)